The Origins of Consciousness in the Breakdown of the Bicameral Mind

-- improbable that a book with such a leaden (but totally descriptive!) title would ever have appealed to the mass market;
+• That a book with such a leaden (but descriptive!) title would ever have been published, let alone caught on with the educated mass market.

-- improbable that such a “heavy” subject could be delivered in such light, graceful and playful prose;
+• That such a “heavy” subject could be delivered in such light, graceful and playful prose.

-- improbable that, seeing as it asserts a novel and revolutionary scientific hypothesis, this book was distributed and published outside the usual academic channels;
+• That — seeing as it asserts a novel and revolutionary scientific hypothesis — this book was distributed and published outside the usual academic channels.

-- improbable that a single individual, apparently working more or less alone, authored such an imaginative, dazzling and, to be frank, brilliant, multi-discipline synthesis (I counted anthropology, philosophy, psychology, psychiatry, neurology, and classics among the unrelated disciplines Jaynes writes insightfully on); and
+• That a single man working more or less alone could contrive such an imaginative, dazzling and brilliant multi-disciplinary synthesis (I counted anthropology, philosophy, psychology, psychiatry, neurology, and classics among the unrelated disciplines Jaynes writes insightfully on).

 Jaynes states this hypothesis upfront — at which point it seems quite outrageous — then patiently, elegantly and compellingly sets out his case.
 His exegesis is always a pleasure and is truly enlightening at times: his discussion of the difference between “consciousness” and “perception” is fascinating.
 Essentially, Jaynes points out that a lot less of our cognitive experience is genuinely “conscious” than we apprehend.
 When Bertrand Russell exemplified consciousness in the proposition “I see a table”, Jaynes suggests “Russell was not conscious of a table, but of the argument he was writing about” — namely that he saw a table.)